Club rules

 Organized racing/sailing events shall only proceed when an operational safety boat is available.

-14. WATERFRONT / SLIPWAY / BOAT LAUNCING AREA / BOAT PARK / CHANGING AREAS
+14. WATERFRONT / SLIPWAY / BOAT LAUNCHING AREA / BOAT PARK / CHANGING AREAS:

 Private property shall not be used without the consent of the owner.